-Reimbursement for business use of a personally-owned vehicle is calculated per mile, from point of departure after deduction for normal commuting mileage, based on the current reimbursement rate, which can be found on the SAO Travel website, by viewing the Mileage Reimbursement Rates Policy.
-The employee and supervisor must determine if mileage reimbursement should be made using Tier 1 or Tier 2 rates, as described below.
-Any reimbursement of mileage claims paid to an employee in excess of rates stipulated in this Policy (e.g., Tier 2 versus Tier 1 rates) must be refunded to the State or characterized as taxable compensation to the employee.
+Reimbursement for business use of a personally-owned vehicle is calculated per business-use mile, from point of departure to point of arrival, including any way points and deducting actual commute mileage, as applicable.
+Reimbursement rates are based on the current reimbursement rate, within the Mileage Reimbursement Rates Policy which can be found on the SAO Travel website.

+The Traveler and supervisor must determine if mileage reimbursement should be made using Tier 1 or Tier 2 rates, as described below.
+Any reimbursement of mileage claims paid to a Traveler in excess of rates stipulated in this Policy (e.g., Tier 2 versus Tier 1 rates) must be refunded to the State or characterized as taxable compensation to the employee.

-By law, the State mileage reimbursement rates follow the published General Services Administration (GSA) rates and are as follows:
+By law, the state mileage reimbursement rates follow the published U.S. General Services Administration (GSA) rates and are as follows:

-Tier 1 Rate: When a fleet (government owned) vehicle is not available, the employee will be reimbursed for business miles traveled based on the applicable GSA Tier 1 rates. • Tier 2 Rate: If a fleet (government owned) vehicle is available, BUT a personal motor vehicle is used, the employee will be reimbursed for business miles based on the applicable GSA Tier 2 Rate.
+Tier 1 Rate: When a fleet (government-owned) vehicle is NOT available, the employee will be reimbursed for business miles traveled based on the applicable GSA Tier 1 rates. • Tier 2 Rate: If a fleet (government-owned) vehicle is available, BUT a personal motor vehicle is used, the employee will be reimbursed for business miles based on the applicable GSA Tier 2 Rate.